rails/rails/guides/source/5_1_release_notes.md

 <% end %>
 ```

-This will generate the singular URL `/basket` instead of usual `/baskets/:id`.
+This will generate the singular URL `/basket` instead of the usual `/baskets/:id`.

 The `direct` method allows creation of custom URL helpers.